*in 2018 America

 First, let’s make sure you’re in the right place.
 Some things to keep in mind:

 If you’re already contributing, you may not have enough room left to add the full amount of therapy to your HSA.
 In that case, take the maximum if you can.

 Otherwise, let’s assume you can bump up your HSA contribution by:

 I think you can save $ on your taxes.

-Your Adjusted Gross income is your household income minus any other deductions, like student loan payments or mortgage interest.
+Your Adjusted Gross Income is your household income minus any deductions, like student loan payments or mortgage interest.

 A few things to know:

 You may be able to save $ on your taxes by claiming your medical expenses.